-…and, when miles offshore, the sight of another human across rough seas (with no possibility of interaction) can provoke feelings of the most extraordinary loneliness:
+When miles offshore, the sight of another human across rough seas (with no possibility of interaction) can provoke feelings of the most extraordinary loneliness:

-I started kayaking six years ago, and Llinos Owen (the person in many of the photos) and I now share four boats, each suited to different interactions with the ocean.
-The first is the long yellow sea kayak in most pictures on this site (an SKUK Explorer HV, 17.5 ft) which is built for speed on long journeys, laden with kit; the second is slightly smaller and lighter (an SKUK Romany, 16ft, the red boat at the top of the page, excellent on rough seas but not for long expeditions); the third is the 11.5 ft ‘Rockhopper’ in the pic above, not so fast for long journeys, but so robust it can be beaten against coastal rocks with abandon; the third is a tiny surf kayak (a Necky Jive, just 8ft) purely for entertainment among the waves:
+I started kayaking ten years ago, and Llinos Owen (the person in many of the photos) and I soon shared five boats, each suited to different interactions with the ocean.
+The first is the long yellow sea kayak in most pictures on this site (an SKUK Explorer HV) which is built for speed on long journeys, laden with kit; the second is slightly smaller and lighter (an SKUK Romany, the red boat at the top of the page & in the video, my favourite on really rough seas but less good for long expeditions); the third is 6ft smaller (11.5 ft) – the ‘Rockhopper’ in the photo above, not as fast for long journeys, but so robust it can be beaten against coastal rocks with abandon; the fourth & fifth are tiny surf kayaks (a Mega Bullitt & Necky Jive, just 9/8ft, the latter in the photo below) purely for entertainment among the waves.

 And sometimes the sky becomes so full of life that it’s impossible to focus on anything else:

 There’s ocassionally a rarity – like a long-tailed skua or little auk – along the way:

 Again & again, a kayaker will be in touching distance of wildlife that would never willingly come close to humans on foot: